konveyor/enhancements/enhancements/crane-1.x/crd-v1beta1-deprecation-remoteinstall/README.md

 We may be able to make use of Jinja or Go templates to achieve remote cluster dependency installs.

+#### Velero Option 1 (Preferred): Accepting the burden of maintaining a legacy flavor of Velero

+In order to maintain the ability to migrate apps from OCP 3.9+, we will need to continue our legacy maintenence of an older version of Velero compatible with older K8s APIs.

+- Velero 1.6.z is the last series of Velero releases that will work with both v1beta1 CRDs and v1 CRDs.
+- Starting with Velero 1.7, we expect that v1beta1 CRDs will not be included.

+Once we have a version of Crane which supports Velero 1.7, two things will be needed:

+- __1__: We will need two different sets of velero images: Velero 1.6.z, Velero 1.7+.
+Each MTC release will need two Velero release branches (release-1.y.z and release-1.y.z-velero-1.6).
+We will need to test both branches.
+  - velero
+  - velero-restic-restore-helper
+  - velero-plugin-for-aws
+  - velero-plugin-for-gcp
+  - velero-plugin-for-microsoft-azure

+- __2__.
+Velero 1.6.z is planned to be be out-of-support upstream, which means that we may need to backport CVE and certain bugfixes (essentially blocker bugs that affect backup creation), since upstream CVE and bugfixes will only go to the latest releases.
+  - We are already running Velero on 3.x clusters in an out-of-support configuration, as Velero 1.6 is only supported on Kubernetes 1.12 and newer.
+  - With this change, we will be running no-longer-supported-at-all Velero on a Kubernetes version that this Velero release never officially supported.
+  - We'll be on our own for bugfixes and other issues.

+#### Velero Option 2: Modifying up-to-date Velero to generate v1beta1 CRDs

+We could modify our Velero fork to continue generating v1beta1 CRDs that upstream will stop generating after 1.6.

+ - This doesn’t reduce our maintenance burden.
+It shifts it around.
+ - We will now be on the hook for maintaining CRD generation for v1beta1 CRDs for Velero releases that upstream has never generated them for.
+ - There is no guarantee that the upstream releases in question won’t make use of v1 CRD features that are incompatible with v1beta1.

+_Beyond CRD concerns_, there’s also no guarantee that upstream won’t make code changes in other areas that are no longer compatible with legacy Kubernetes versions.
+The issue here is that with this scenario, our maintenance burden extends to new feature development rather than simply backporting bugfixes.
+When we previously discussed this option, the feeling was that this alternative is actually riskier than the two-streams-of-velero approach.

 #### Requirement for highly-permissioned remote cluster SA token

 Currently, mig-operator sets up the `migration-controller` SA that we use to perform actions on the remote cluster.
 We would need the cluster admin of that cluster to create an SA token for us instead of having mig-operator do this.
 This should be a trivial difference.

+Our clusterrole used for the `migration-controller` SA has some variable templated parts to it, we will need a way to deal with these.
+[Link to SA jinja template - mig_rbac.yml.j2](https://github.com/konveyor/mig-operator/blob/5a8ce7209b9a62b8afa66fafb877ad0a5d0fbb85/roles/migrationcontroller/templates/mig_rbac.yml.j2).

 #### Generating v1 CRDs